gard-projects/machine-learning/ShallowLearning/Boosting/Adaboosting/README.md

 $$\alpha^{(m)} = \log\left(\frac{1 - \text{err}^{(m)}}{\text{err}^{(m)}}\right) + \log\left(K-1\right)$$

 Let us address each part of the equation.
+The first part,

 $$\log\left(\frac{1 - \text{err}^{(m)}}{\text{err}^{(m)}}\right)$$

-Is the ratio of the correct predictions opposed to incorrect predictions.
+is the ratio of the correct predictions opposed to incorrect predictions.
 When the current weak learner performs better than random guessing, the **log-value is positive**.
 Likewise, when the weak learner is no better than random guessing, the **log-value is negative**.
 What we want is for the error, $err^{(m)}$, to be less than 0.5 (0.5 representing random guessing).
 If the error of the weak learner does not satisfy this condition, we do not give a large importance, i.e. $\alpha$ value.
 The second part of the equation is a part of what makes **Adaboost SAMME** different from regular Adaboost (used for binary classification).

 $$\log\left(K - 1\right)$$